SpinalHDL/SpinalWorkshop/README.md

 - Cocotb path in the PYTHONPATH and in the COCOTB environment variable

 ### Generate your RTL
-For each labs, you will find an scala main which will generate your RTL.
+For each labs, you will find a scala main which will generate your RTL.

 For example, to run the `CounterMain` by using SBT, you can do as following in the root folder of this repository :